ronaldbosma/protect-apim-with-oauth/demos/demo.md

 9. Add a description and set an expiration period for the secret.

-10. Click `Add` and make sure to copy the secret value.
-You will need it later.
+10. Click `Add` and copy the secret value (you won't be able to see it again).

 11. Repeat **steps 5-10** for the `invalidclient` app registration.